anubhavanonymous/SniperDos/README.md

 Launch the SniperDos.py script with python2
 It will ask you for the website's IP Address ..
 You can get the IP by ping (website name)
-Enter port no. 4444 (enter any port number
+Enter port no. 4444 (you can enter any port number) Enjoy !!🌸
-Enjoy !!🌸